News in Last 12 Months

 We've got too many cool projects, and not enough driven/passionate students to drive all of them!
 Email me if you're interested in working with me, and like to have fun in your research projects.
 But before you do, please read a FAQ, and a note on why you should choose UCSB.
-I am also very active on Quora (a "top-answerer").
+I am also very active on Quora ("Top Writer" 2014-2016).
 You can read about my views on grad students (1, 2, 3), grad admissions (1, 2, 3), research (1, 2), and grants (1)

 UCSB Undergraduates interested in research?

 I generally advise 1-3 undergraduates in my lab in active research.
 The best way to join my lab as an undergrad is to take and do well in my courses, CS176B (network programming), CS170 (Operating Systems), or CS276 (graduate networking).